APGorobets/mkdocks1/docks/dashboards.md

 5. Email view of the General Dashboards page:
 ![alt text](https://github.com/APGorobets/mkdocks1/blob/master/images/zbrnnr_dashboards%20via%20email_sent.png?raw=true)

+#### Working with widgets

-#### To change the widget placement / resize the widget, click on the “Widgets” icon in the upper-right corner of the window:
+To change the widget placement / resize the widget, click on the “Widgets” icon in the upper-right corner of the window:
 ![alt text](https://github.com/APGorobets/mkdocks1/blob/master/images/zbrnnr_dashboards_widget_placement_overview.jpeg?raw=true)

 In this mode, the size of all widgets can be changed (the arrows at every corner of the widget - the same principle as system windows):